sanchan/rails-react-auth/README.md

 2. npm install
 3. npm start
 ```

+Yay!
+You got the application working on http://localhost:4000 (the API works on port 3000)

 For development for the client application you can open a new terminal and run: